 |---|---|---|

-Specificity | Lists multiple specific concrete actions: 'embedding AI agents in apps', 'creating custom tools', 'implementing streaming responses', 'managing sessions', 'connecting to MCP servers', 'creating custom agents'. | 3 / 3 |
+Specificity | Lists multiple specific concrete actions: embedding AI agents in apps, creating custom tools, implementing streaming responses, managing sessions, connecting to MCP servers, creating custom agents. | 3 / 3 |

-Completeness | Clearly answers both what ('Build agentic applications with GitHub Copilot SDK') and when ('Use when embedding AI agents...') with explicit trigger terms listed separately.
-The 'Triggers on' clause provides additional explicit guidance. | 3 / 3 |
+Completeness | Clearly answers both 'what' (build agentic applications with GitHub Copilot SDK) and 'when' (explicit 'Use when...' clause with multiple trigger scenarios, plus an explicit 'Triggers on' list). | 3 / 3 |

-Trigger Term Quality | Excellent coverage of natural terms users would say: 'Copilot SDK', 'GitHub SDK', 'agentic app', 'embed Copilot', 'programmable agent', 'MCP server', 'custom agent'.
-These are terms developers would naturally use when seeking this functionality. | 3 / 3 |
+Trigger Term Quality | Includes a rich set of natural trigger terms users would actually say: 'Copilot SDK', 'GitHub SDK', 'agentic app', 'embed Copilot', 'programmable agent', 'MCP server', 'custom agent'.
+These cover multiple natural variations of how users would phrase requests. | 3 / 3 |

-Distinctiveness Conflict Risk | Highly distinctive with specific focus on GitHub Copilot SDK and agentic applications.
-The combination of 'Copilot SDK', 'GitHub SDK', and 'MCP server' creates a clear niche unlikely to conflict with general coding or other AI SDK skills. | 3 / 3 |
+Distinctiveness Conflict Risk | Highly distinctive with a clear niche around GitHub Copilot SDK specifically.
+The trigger terms like 'Copilot SDK', 'GitHub SDK', and 'embed Copilot' are very specific and unlikely to conflict with general coding or other AI-related skills. | 3 / 3 |

 Total | 12 / 12 Passed |